nhsbsa/research-playbook/app/posts/2019-12-31-changing-this-document.md

 ## 1\.
 Go to the page you want to edit

-At the bottom of every page in the Design System you will find a section called ‘Help improve this page’.
+At the bottom of every page in the Playbook you will find a section called ‘Help improve this page’.

 Follow the link to propose a change to the page.
 This will take you to the page’s Markdown file.

-You might be told you need to fork the Design System repository to make changes.
+You might be told you need to fork the Playbook repository to make changes.
 This is nothing to worry about.
-It just means you’re making a copy of the Design System that you can edit.
+It just means you’re making a copy of the Playbook that you can edit.
 Select “fork this repository and propose changes” to continue.

 ![Screenshot of the 'folk this repository' notification, with button highlighted](</images/github-change/fork-this-repo.png>)